dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 ---
-title: "Quickstart with the dbt Cloud Semantic Layer and Snowflake"
+title: "Quickstart for the dbt Cloud Semantic Layer and Snowflake"
 id: sl-snowflake-qs
 description: "Use this guide to build and define metrics, set up the dbt Cloud Semantic Layer, and query them using Google Sheets."
 sidebar_label: "Quickstart with the dbt Semantic Layer and Snowflake"